-Data collected during a normal visit may include the IP address of visitors, the name of your Internet service provider, the browser and type of machine you are using, the Web site that referred you to us, the pages you request and the date and time of those requests.
+Data collected during a normal visit may include that IP address of visitors, the name of your internet service provider, the browser and type of machine you are using, the web site that referred you to us, the pages you requested and the date and time of those requests.
 This information is collected on an aggregated basis only to indicate which pages are most popular among our visitors.

 The Genocide Report is concerned about the safety and privacy of children online.
-We will make every effort to comply with the Children's Online Privacy Protection Act of 1998 (COPPA).
-COPPA and its accompanying FTC regulations establish United States federal law that protects the privacy of children using the Internet.
+We will make every effort to comply with the Children’s Online Privacy Protection Act of 1998 (COPPA).
+COPPA and its accompanying FTC regulations established United States federal law that protects the privacy of children using the internet.

 We do not and will not knowingly contact or collect personal information from children under 13.
-Our site is not intended to solicit information of any kind from children under 13.
 It is possible that by fraud or deception by others we may receive information given to us or pertaining to children under 13.
 If we are notified of this, as soon as we verify the information, we will immediately obtain parental consent or else delete the information from our servers.